This post is an extension of my ESXi setup, usually what I do after the host is up.

 First, mount the VCSA ISO locally and create a custom JSON config.

 Mount the ISO

 mkdir /vcsa sudo mount -o loop ~/Downloads/VMware-VCSA-all-6.7.0-13010631.iso /vcsa

-Copy and edit the json config
+Copy and edit the JSON config

 cp /vcsa/vcsa-cli-installer/templates/install/embedded_vCSA_on_ESXi.json /tmp/config.json # !
 OPTIONAL ! # If you want to start with my exact config: curl -L https://gist.github.com/jimangel/8d5869a4be139e631a310e2bfe4d8b81/raw > /tmp/config.json

-Validate the template without installling
+Validate the template without installing

 /vcsa/vcsa-cli-installer/lin64/vcsa-deploy install \ --accept-eula \ --verify-template-only \ /tmp/config.json

-If you plan on using FQDN for the vCenter hostname, make sure the address resolves without fail.
+If you plan on using FQDN for the vCenter hostname, make sure the address resolves without fail. (ex:

-nslookup -nosearch -nodefname _FQDN_or_IP_address_
+nslookup -nosearch -nodefname _FQDN_or_IP_address_)